fabric8-ui/ngx-fabric8-wit/README.md

 You can see how it is used in the front-end [here](https://github.com/fabric8io/fabric8-ui).

-The system we build is composed of several components existing in separate repos but still needing access to common information, like who is logged.
+The system we build is composed of several components existing in separate repos but still needing access to common information, like how to manage spaces.
 These services were extracted to provide a shared set of services.

 ## Getting started: